 - freely selected as pre-defined templates in Outlook for Windows/Mac or OWA, depending on which reply is needed,

 have a look at our guide on canned responses.
-To use the functionality of the canned responses you need a subscription of our flagship cloud email signature management solution, CodeTwo Email Signatures for Office 365.
+To use the functionality of the canned responses you need a subscription of our flagship cloud email signature management solution, CodeTwo Email Signatures 365.
 If you would like to give it a try, it comes with a free 14-day trial version.